-Sedge Beswick is the Managing Director of SEEN Connects, an innovative, global influencer and social marketing agency, which was founded by Sedge Beswick (previously of Red Bull, Three UK and ASOS) in 2016.
+Sedge Beswick is the managing director and founder of Seen Connects, an innovative, global influencer and social marketing agency.

 Should your brand work with meme accounts?